-This partnership aims to raise awareness and use of micronutrient powders amongst children from the ages of six to 24 months.
-The proposed model is to provide nutrition counselling and essential vitamins and minerals to the most vulnerable, while providing opportunities for women entrepreneurs, namely private midwives, to grow their small businesses and generate further income.
+This partnership raised awareness and the use of micronutrient powders amongst children from the ages of six to 24 months.
+The partners provided nutrition counselling and essential vitamins and minerals to the most vulnerable, while providing opportunities for women entrepreneurs, namely private midwives, to grow their small businesses and generate further income.

 Cover photo credit: Global Alliance for Improved Nutrition (GAIN)